-Sitech Mid-Canada Ltd. sells and services Trimble GPS machine control and guidance and laser survey equipment and operates from locations in Concord, Ontario; Trois Riviere, Quebec; Dartmouth, Nova Scotia; and Winnipeg, Manitoba.
+SITECH Mid-Canada Ltd. sells and services Trimble GPS machine control and guidance systems, laser survey equipment and provides professional services to the earthmoving and mining segments.
+SITECH operates from locations in Woodbridge and London, Ontario; Trois-Rivières, Quebec; Dartmouth, Nova Scotia; and Winnipeg, Manitoba.

-Toromont Energy develops distributed generation and combined heat and power projects.
-A subsidiary of Toromont, its core business is the supply, construction and operation of high efficiency power plants, using Caterpillar's power generation technologies.
+Toromont Energy Ltd. develops distributed generation and combined heat and power projects.
+Its core business is the supply, construction and operation of high efficiency power plants, using Caterpillar's power generation technologies.
 In addition to providing a range of services for power generation projects, Toromont Energy, on a selective basis, participates in project ownership.
 Toromont Energy is based in Concord, Ontario, and operates plants throughout Ontario that supply energy to hospitals, district energy systems and landfill gas to energy plants.
-Toromont signed 15-year agreements with the Ontario Power Authority in 2010 regarding the power supplied from the two plants in Sudbury, Ontario.
+Toromont Energy signed 15-year agreements with the Ontario Power Authority in 2010 regarding the power supplied from the two plants in Sudbury, Ontario.
 The plant in Waterloo, Ontario, is under a 20-year agreement, signed in 2007.
 In addition, Toromont Energy provides plant operations services to a number of customers in Ontario.
-We operate and maintain power plants to help ensure our customers success.
+We operate and maintain power plants to help ensure our customers' success.